VOLTTRON/volttron/docs/source/introduction/how-does-it-work.rst

 Usability components exist to enhance the base capabilities of the platform for deployments.

-* :ref:`VOLTTRON Control <VOLTTRON-Control>` is the command line interface to controlling a platform instance.
+* :ref:`VOLTTRON Control <Control>` is the command line interface to controlling a platform instance.
 VOLTTRON Control can be used to operate agents, configure drivers, get status and health details, etc.

 * Data collection, command and control can be achieved in large deployments by :ref:`connecting multiple platform instances <Multi-Platform-Communication>`.

 * :ref:`VOLTTRON Central <VOLTTRON-Central>` is an agent which can be installed on a platform to provide a single management interface to multiple VOLTTRON platform instances.

 * JSON, static and websocket endpoints can be registered to agents via the :ref:`Web Framework <Web-Framework-Overview>` and platform web server.
 This allows remote agent communication as well as for agents to serve web pages.